adamrmoss/edu-basic/docs/edu-basic-language.md

 **Type:** Command (Text I/O)
 **Syntax:** `PRINT expression1, expression2, ...` or `PRINT expression1, expression2, ...;` or `PRINT array[]` or `PRINT array[];` or `PRINT`
 **Description:** Outputs text and values to the text display.
 The `PRINT` statement accepts expressions of any type (Integer, Real, Complex, String, Array) separated by commas.
 Each expression is automatically converted to its string representation and concatenated with no spacing between items.
 Comma (`,`) separates items with no spacing (concatenated).
 Semicolon (`;`) at the end suppresses the newline.
 Empty `PRINT` outputs a blank line.
-When printing an array, all elements are printed, separated by commas.
+When printing an array, all elements are printed in brackets with spaces after commas (e.g., `[1, 2, 3, 4, 5]`).
 **Example:**
 ```
 PRINT "Hello, world!"